shopify-apac-ts/shopify-roblox-sample/README.md

 ## TIPS
 - **As of Nov.
 2025, only US players can buy Shopify products in Roblox**, but you can buy yourself products in yourself experiences even though you are not US account.
 If non US buyers other than you try to buy your products, Roblox shows message to block it.  👉[screenshot](../../wiki#blocking-message-for-non-eligible-players)
-- You can customize Roblox product details page and integration with **Shopify Metafields** too.
+- You can customize Roblox product details page and integrate with **Shopify Metafields**.
 Check [their devlopment page](https://create.roblox.com/docs/production/monetization/commerce-products).